everythingajw/shfs/README.md

 If the first byte of the file name is /, then that inode is not considered allocated.
 File names cannot contain the null byte.

 Why 7 and not 8 bytes for some fields? `printf(1)` can't handle 0xFFFF_FFFF_FFFF_FFFF nicely.

+Execute permissions are stored, but are totally meaningless.